top of page

 In addition to technical factors like uptime, speed, security and support, there are other considerations when choosing a web host.
 Here are a few tips to help you:

-• Compare prices.
 Web hosting prices vary depending on the features and resources that you need.
 Be sure to compare prices from different providers before you choose a plan.
+With a Wix website hosting is always included for free.

 How to host a website FAQ